mermaid-js/mermaid-live-editor/README.md

 ### To configure renderer URL

-When building, Set the Environment variable MERMAID_RENDERER_URL to the rendering service.
+When building set the MERMAID_RENDERER_URL build argument to the rendering service.
 Default is `https://mermaid.ink`

 ### To configure Kroki Instance URL

-When building, Set the Environment variable MERMAID_KROKI_RENDERER_URL to your Kroki instance.
+When building set the MERMAID_KROKI_RENDERER_URL build argument to your Kroki instance.
 Default is `https://kroki.io`

 ### Development